JackBoreczky/4H-makerspace/README.md

 # talktalk
 **all examples are for github web interface**
+### how to add a file
+click add file and then in the dropdown click create new file
 ### how to make a post
 go into topics
 go into the topic you want to post on